[Last Updated: June 2013]

 Don't get lost especially for first time travelers and for those coming from abroad.
 Three airport terminals in Manila are serving flights to Boracay:

 a.
-Ninoy Aquino International Airport (NAIA) Terminal 2 - serves PAL flights except those operated by AirPhil Express (they have code share for Caticlan flights); also known as the Centennial Terminal
+Ninoy Aquino International Airport (NAIA) Terminal 2 – serves some (NOT all!)
+PAL flights; also known as the Centennial Terminal

 b.
-NAIA 3 - Cebu Pacific and AirPhil Express flights; the newest terminal in front of Resorts World Manila
+NAIA 3 - Cebu Pacific, PAL Express and some (NOT all!)
+PAL flights; the newest terminal in front of Resorts World Manila

 c.
-Manila Domestic Airport - SEAIR and Zest Airways flights
+Manila Domestic Airport – Tiger Airways and Air Asia Zest flights

 If you booked online, remember to bring your printed flight confirmation.
 You canNOT enter the airport without this.